 Exposed Extraterrestrials: Played with.
 Many Galactic races never wear clothes, but plenty of others do.
 One species religiously refuses to speak to anybody who's naked; there's another species who find the entire idea of clothing horribly offensive.

 Fantastic Racism: Most of the Galactics at least mildly dislike to downright hate Earthclan.
 Some races, like the Tandu, feel this way about everyone.
 Less obnoxiously, but no less racist from a human perspective, is the systematic, expected, and legally required discrimination against client species.
 Indeed, human concepts of equality are antithetical to Galactic culture.
-On a lesser scale, the disdain to outright rebellion Stenos feel for regular neo-fins is this.
+On a lesser scale is the disdain to outright rebellion Stenos feel for regular neo-fins, and Takkata-Jim goes so far as to accuse the Tursiops majority of discriminating against Stenos while inciting his mutiny.

-Fish out of Temporal Water: Faster-than-light travel, even more than travelling near the speed of light, dramatically slows aging.
-Galactics generally avoid this trope because their societies change with glacial slowness, but Helene deSilva finds herself rather out-of-place when returning to Earth after a "jump."
+Fish out of Temporal Water: Helene deSilva was on the crew of one of humanity's old STL Sleeper Ships, and she finds herself rather out-of-place when returning to Earth after a "jump."
 When she left, the Confederacy hadn't been founded and humans hadn't contacted aliens.

-Five-Token Band: Parodied, perhaps unintentionally, by the crew of the bathyscape in Brightness Reef, who happen to be five alien children, all different species, one of which doesn't walk, but rolls around on wheels.
+Five-Token Band: Parodied, perhaps unintentionally, by the crew of the bathyscape in Brightness Reef, who are five alien children, all different species, one of which doesn't walk, but rolls around on wheels.
+It's sort of happenstance, but such maximally-diverse groups are an ingrained pattern in Jijoan culture, with a quasi-mystical tinge; they're all a bit disappointed that they don't have a human friend along to make a full-on "Six."

 Futuristic Stasis: Almost all sapient species are genetically modified and raised to sapience by their patron species and given access to the Great Library.
 This severely discourages technological innovation, through the quasi-religious sentiment that "if it's good enough for your patrons who dragged you out of animalism, it's goddamn well good enough for you."
 At one point a group of Galactics dismiss the idea of flight without gravatics as impossible and are utterly flummoxed by hot-air balloons, hang gliders, airplanes, and solid-fuel rockets.